ubernostrum/django-flashpolicies/docs/views.rst

    domain, and so must be served from the URL ``/crossdomain.xml`` on the domain: setting metapolicy information in other policy files is forbidden by the cross-domain policy specification.

+   Internally, this view simply calls the :func:`metapolicy` view, passing :const:`~flashpolicies.policies.SITE_CONTROL_NONE` as the metapolicy.